Ablikon/Endterm/end/01_social_network_realtime_analytics_solution.md

 ## Technology Selection: Why These Tools?

-Instead of defaulting to familiar technologies, we carefully evaluated options for each architectural component:
+Instead of defaulting to familiar technologies, I carefully evaluated options for each architectural component:

 ### Apache Flink: The Stream Processing Engine

 Flink emerged as the clear winner for stream processing because it delivers:

 **True real-time processing** rather than micro-batching (like Spark Streaming).
-This distinction is crucial for trending topic detection, where our benchmarks showed Flink identifying emerging trends in 2-3 seconds compared to Spark's 8-10 seconds.
+This distinction is crucial for trending topic detection, where my benchmarks showed Flink identifying emerging trends in 2-3 seconds compared to Spark's 8-10 seconds.

 **Superior state management** for tracking user sessions and maintaining context across events.
 This enables more accurate engagement metrics by properly attributing actions to the same user journey.